We continue our Patristic Rosary Project today with the:

 “The Church must conform to modern times!”

-Perhaps some of those who are constantly telling the Church what ought to be believed might spend some time meditating on this mystery.
+Perhaps some of those who are so keen constantly to tell the Church what ought to be believed and what shouldn’t be might meditate on this mystery.

 People lose Jesus all the time.
 They lose Him in the details of life.
 They lose them in their own naval gazing.
 They lose Him sometimes for years or decades and they never search Him out.